LafColITS/moodle-local_course_template/README.md

 ### Caching

 When a new course is created the plugin looks for the template course, then creates a backup of that template course.
 Both results are cached.
 The template course id is cached indefinitely; the course backup cache is cleared by the same job that removes the backup itself.
 By default this occurs every day at 3 AM.
 You may disable the caching behavior by unchecking "Enable caching" in the plugin settings.

+### Compatibilty with course copying

+Moodle's [course copy](https://docs.moodle.org/39/en/Course_copy) feature (introduced in Moodle 3.9) does not trigger a course created event so copying a course from the interface will *not* trigger this plugin.

 ## Acknowledgements